Best Low-Sugar Fruits for Snacking – By Dietician Avni Kaul

 Table of Contents

 It is news to no one that eating fruit is good for your health.
 Having said, if you are concerned with your sugar consumption—be it due to diabetes or some other reason—not every fruit is created equal.
-For this reason, top Dietitian Avni Kaul shares some top choices for low-sugar fruits that will not spike your blood glucose levels.
+For this reason, top Dietician Avni Kaul shares some top choices for low-sugar fruits that will not spike your blood glucose levels.

-Prior to you start snacking on fruits, though, the Dietitian Avni says there are a couple of other things to remember—namely that when it comes to your blood sugar levels, it is always best to go for the whole fruit instead of simply drinking its juice, and that even low-sugar fruits could impact glucose levels when consumed as “naked carbohydrates” (i.e., all by their lonesome), which is the reason you would be wise to pair fruit with a protein or healthy fat whenever possible.
+Prior to you start snacking on fruits, though, the Dietician Avni says there are a couple of other things to remember—namely that when it comes to your blood sugar levels, it is always best to go for the whole fruit instead of simply drinking its juice, and that even low-sugar fruits could impact glucose levels when consumed as “naked carbohydrates” (i.e., all by their lonesome), which is the reason you would be wise to pair fruit with a protein or healthy fat whenever possible.

-best Dietitian in delhi for diabetes
+best Dietician in delhi for diabetes

 How much sugar one should aim for daily?